Building Services F.A.Q. and Information

 CAN I GET COPIES OF PLANS FOR BUILDINGS IN KENT?

-Complete a Public Records Request through the City Clerk's Office to obtain records.
-City Clerk can be reached at (253) 856-5725.
+Complete an Online Public Records Request through the City Clerk's Office to obtain records or by contacting the City Clerk at (253) 856-5725.

 MAY I START WORK BEFORE MY PERMIT IS ISSUED?